angelina-momin/supply-chain-logistics-network-planning/README.md

 ## 💡 Considerations for Optimization:

 The algorithm should optimize the road planning based on the following scenarios:
-1. When local roads are much cheaper to build than express roads.
+1. When local routes are much cheaper to build than express routes.
-2. When local roads are much more expensive than express roads.
+2. When local routes are much more expensive than express routes.
-3. When the costs of constructing local and express roads are comparable.
+3. When the costs of constructing local and express routes are comparable.

 <!-- GETTING STARTED -->
 ## 🚀 Getting started